skoolkid/skoolkit/sphinx/source/commands.rst

 use it to render the Spectrum's screen contents at 50 frames per second with a scale factor of 2 while running.
 The frame rate and scale factor can be changed by setting the ``ScreenFps`` and ``ScreenScale`` configuration parameters.
+While the screen is displayed, `trace.py` will also respond to keypresses, with the left shift key mapped to CAPS SHIFT on the Spectrum keyboard, and the left Ctrl key mapped to SYMBOL SHIFT.

 .. _trace-conf: